scripting/feedlandSocket/worknotes.md

+#### 11/16/25; 10:03:13 AM by DW

+I think we may be getting too many update messages.
+Added a console.log when we receive an updatedItem message, showing the feed it came from.

+* wrote a <a href="https://github.com/scripting/feedlandDev/issues/10">report</a> on feedlanddev.

+If the user enters an empty string, set the pref to undefined, so we use the default url when reloading.

 #### 11/5/25; 8:02:47 AM by DW

 If you didn't specify the url of the socket server in the url param for the demo app, it would try to connect to a server at "null."